-Therefore, in the light of this verse, while saying “Do not eat from which Allah’s name is not mentioned as a deliberate sin”, God actually says “Do not eat from which some other name than Allah is mentioned as a deliberate sin”.
+Therefore, in the light of this verse, while saying “Do not eat of (animals) over which Allah’s name is not pronounced as a deliberate sin”, God actually says “Do not eat of (animals) over which some name other than Allah’s is mentioned to commit a deliberate sin”.

 We can see an inventory of what those polytheists were doing about animals in the verse below: